 “So now I keep praying to the Lord that maybe Mama had forgiven me because maybe I didn’t turn out too bad.”

-In the middle of quarantine, perhaps the thing I hold onto from this friend is that — the desire to be with her dad.
+In the middle of this ongoing quarantine, perhaps something to hold onto is simply that desire to be with her dad.
 Some of you may not like that image of God as a heavenly Father.
 So, you might need to rethink that as “mom” or for others “parent.”
-But for me, the language of Abba, Daddy, Poppa, Father God has helped me reform and heal my own dad wounds.
+But for me, the language of Abba, Daddy, Poppa, Father God has helped me reform and heal my own dad losses and wounds.